-Species and activities can be recorded without association to each other in the scheme database.
+Species and activities can be recorded without association to each other in the certification scheme database and the CoC audit checklist.

 Where applicants intend to handle products originating from fisheries or farms that are certified under schemes other than the MSC but do share the CoC Standard, this will be treated as a scope extension.
 For example, if the applicant wants to handle ASC certified products, the CAB will need to issue a separate ASC CoC certificate for the client but can complete a single CoC audit.